 Exploring the Hidden Histories of Western Greenbrier County

-The Hidden Histories project, an ongoing research study lead by Board Members Janice Cooley, Margaret Hambrick, and Vicky Cline and AmeriCorps Oral Historian Vicky Neal, is dedicated to recognizing the unique history of Western Greenbrier County through recording oral histories from people in the communities, gathering photos and artifacts, and collaborating with Greenbrier West High School.
-Research includes:
+The Hidden Histories project is dedicated to recognizing the unique history of Western Greenbrier County through recording oral histories from people in the communities, gathering photos and artifacts, and collaborating with Greenbrier West High School to create an exhibit worthy of the rich and unique history of the Meadow River Valley.

 Contact Information